What do you see when you look in a mirror? What do others see when they look at you? Today we are talking about reflecting Christ in our daily life.

 Others see us too.
 They see who we are and how we act.
 People around us see how we respond to different situations.
 If we are facing a troubling time, people will see how we respond to it and if we receive praise for something, people will likewise see how we receive that.
 This is a reflection on us and what we stand for and believe.
 We should be reflecting Christ in our daily life.

-Personally, an almost daily prayer of mine is that Jesus would shine through me.
+An almost daily prayer of mine is that Jesus would shine through me.
 I ask him to lead me so that people do not see me, they see him in me.
 I want to reflect Christ in my daily life.

 Reflecting Ourselves In Stead of Christ Daily

 You can see what we mean by this with a quick trip to any social media site.
-You will see pictures of people indulging themselves with little regard for anyone else.
+You will see pictures of people indulging themselves with little or no regard for anyone else.
 You see how the world without God responds to life.